 Education and Employment

 Despite being a large demographic, Namibian youth are less engaged in political and civic activities compared to their elders.
 The Afrobarometer survey found that young people are less likely to vote, attend community meetings, or contact their leaders.
-Moreover, they are generally dissatisfied with the government's performance on issues they prioritize, such as job creation
+Moreover, they are generally dissatisfied with the government's performance on issues they prioritize, such as job creation.

 Afrobarometer (2021).
 Namibia Round 8 Summary of Results.
 Retrieved from Afrobarometer.